Background image

 Creating SDKs

-Fern Quickstart
+Fern quickstart

-Follow the Fern quickstart here (opens in a new tab).
+Follow the Fern quickstart (opens in a new tab).

 npm install -g fern-api

-fern init --openapi ./api.yaml;
+fern init --openapi ./openapi.yaml;

-# will require github login in browser
+# will require GitHub login in browser

 fern generate